ruchanswin/justin-intern-repo/onboarding_program/Company_policies/Cyber-Security-Guidelines.md

 - You should back up your data and update your phones and laptops since these updates contain important bug fixing or security measures.
 Most of them have automatic updates feature to make sure you're up to date.
 - Always lock your devices when you're away.
 - Don't carelessly share passwords to other people, even your acquaintances, especially for apps containing important information like banking apps.
-- Check if there are any suspicious activities (Google always sends notifications when there are any unusual behaviours), and change the passwords if the unusual behaviours are too frequent.
+- Check if there are any suspicious activities (Google always sends notifications when there are any unusual behaviour), and change the passwords if the unusual behaviour are too frequent.

 ## What steps will you take to ensure your passwords and accounts are secure?

-- Make sure to not repeat passwords for every accounts and create strong paasswords
+- Make sure to not repeat passwords for every accounts and create strong passwords
 - Set up MFA
 - Change passwords every 2-3 months or when you notice unusual activities
-- Use password managers to secure your passwords (not recommended to use the browsers as they are vulnerable to cyberattacks)
+- Use password managers to secure your passwords (not recommended to use the browsers as they are vulnerable to cyber attacks)

 ## What would you do if you suspected a security breach or suspicious activity on your account?

 - Change passwords immediately and set up MFA
 - Report suspicious activities and ask managers or IT support to remove them
-- Back up my data in case of cyberattacks
+- Back up my data in case of cyber attacks
 - Review the watch history of my account to see if I have access unreliable websites or provide malicious hackers access to sensitive data

 🛠️ Task